Lowy Institute: Website

 The institute's website offers publications for free download.
 In 2006 the regular talks began to be recorded and made available on the website.

 The Lowy Institute launched a blog The Interpreter in November 2007.
 According to former Executive Director Allan Gyngell: "it aims to provide you with fresh insights into international events and a new way to engage with the Institute."

 Lowy Institute also developed analytical tool Asia Power Index.
 This tool allows changes in the global distribution of power.
-Countries can be compared on the basis of which measures eight types of power: military capability, defense networks, economic resources, economic relationships, diplomatic influence, cultural influence, resilience and future resources.
+Countries can be compared on the basis of which measures eight types of power: military capability, defence networks, economic resources, economic relationships, diplomatic influence, cultural influence, resilience and future resources.

 Lowy Poll

 The annual Lowy Poll surveys a nationally representative sample of the adult Australian population on foreign policy issues and is the Lowy Institute's flagship publication.
 It is wholly funded by the Lowy Institute and its results are widely cited in the Australian and international media.
 The Lowy Institute has also conducted opinion polling in Indonesia, New Zealand and China.
 The first Lowy Poll was in 2005.

+In April 2023, the Lowy Institute poll indicated that one in five Chinese-Australians were called offensive names in 2022, down 10 points from 31% in 2020, highlighting that Chinese-Australians face fewer racist insults than at height of diplomatic tensions with Beijing.

 Leadership and staff

-Board of Directors
+Board of directors

 The institute's board comprises Australian policy makers and business people.